smartcoindev389/smart-contract-utils/README.md

 ### Driver

-The driver is either a `signer` or a `provider`.
+The driver is either a `Signer` or a `Provider`.
 The contract's ability to make calls depends on it.
 An error will occur if you try to call the contract without it, especially when making a mutable call without providing an ethers `Signer` (e.g, `Wallet`) as the driver.